rolajs/rola/packages/static/README.md

 ```

 ## Configuration
-`biti` supports minimal configuration, and otherwise falls back to smart
+`rola-static` supports minimal configuration, and otherwise falls back to smart
 defaults.
 To define a config for all rendering tasks, you can create a
-`biti.config.js` file.
+`rola.config.js` file.

-`biti` supports the following properties on the config file:
+`rola-static` supports the following properties on the config file:
 - `env` - object - properties on this object will be attached to `process.env`,
   as well as defined *globally* within the compilation.
 - `alias` - object - module import aliases